Alifyz/Android-Certification/code_samples/data/README.md

 # App data and files

 ## Define data using Room entities
-The following code snippet is used to serialize a TV Series object fetch using The Movie DB API found here: https://www.themoviedb.org/documentation/api
+The following code snippet is used to serialize a TV Series object fetched using The Movie DB API found here: https://www.themoviedb.org/documentation/api

-The SerializeName is used to link the variables with the proper field whenever we used a different variable name for the object.
+The SerializeName is used to link the variables with the proper field whenever we use a different variable name for the object.

 ```kotlin
 @Entity(tableName = "popular")